 - Alcohol use.
 Drinking alcohol can lower testosterone levels, cause erectile dysfunction and decrease sperm production.
 Liver disease caused by excessive drinking also may lead to fertility problems.

 - Tobacco smoking.
 Men who smoke may have a lower sperm count than do those who don't smoke.
 Secondhand smoke also may affect male fertility.

 - Emotional stress.
 Stress can interfere with certain hormones needed to produce sperm.
 Severe or prolonged emotional stress, including problems with fertility, can affect your sperm count.

 - Weight.
-Obesity can cause hormone changes that reduce male fertility.
+Obesity can impair fertility in several ways, including directly impacting sperm themselves as well as by causing hormone changes that reduce male fertility.